Gigg1E/Cipher/README.md

 Cipher is designed with extensibility and innovation in mind.
 Planned future work includes:

-- **SQLite Integration:** Replace JSON file storage with SQLite for scalability and reliability.
 - **Full React Client:** Transition the client UI to React for better state management and modularity.
 - **Public API:** Expose a comprehensive API for third-party client and tool development.
 - **Micro-host P2P Server:** Lightweight private group chat hosted by individual users.